AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-metric-edit-available.md

 ---
 # Change the conversion metrics available in management views and reports

 When Adobe Advertising tracks a [conversion](/help/search-social-commerce/glossary.md#c-d) metric for an advertiser, it's initially excluded from portfolio objectives, reports, and management views.
 To make a conversion metric visible, you must explicitly make it available, and then optionally change the default display name, which is the name that's shown.
-The only exception is that conversions tracked by [!DNL Google Ads], [!DNL Google Analytics], and [!DNL Microsoft® Advertising] universal event tracking tags are automatically available and visible.
+The only exception is that conversions tracked by [!DNL Google Ads], [!DNL Google Analytics], and [!DNL Microsoft Advertising] universal event tracking tags are automatically available and visible.

 Similarly, you can hide a conversion metric from portfolio objectives, reports, and management views.
 When you hide a conversion metric that previously was visible, it's removed from any derived metrics that contain the conversion metric.